vizdata-f21/project-1-mr_palmer_s_penguins/README.md

 (1-3 paragraphs) In the Discussion section, interpret the results of your analysis.
 Identify any trends revealed (or not revealed) by the plots.
 Speculate about why the data looks the way it does.

+In all plots, men typically have a higher-centered distribution of `BMI` than women in the same sport, but other trends are more apparent by `category`.
+In the first plot, which includes wrestling, weightlifting, judo, and boxing, we see a strong right skew in most distributions.
+We interpret this as a reflection of the weight classes present in those sports, with many participants entering in lower weight classes, giving a lower center, but a non-insignificant number of athletes with BMIs higher than 30.
+However, there are fewer at these high BMIs, possibly due to the difficulty in maintaining athletic competitiveness at that proportion.
+Shooting and archery also have generally higher BMIs than other sports, and again a right-skew is observed in the distributions.
+This reflects those sports’ focus on hand-eye coordination, and thus athlete body type or height or weight are more variable.

+The next group of sports, Athletics and Rowing, feature distributions with large variability on both sides.
+We interpret this as illustrating the diversity of body types considered desirable in this sports: from slender, lithe coxswains and sprinters to heavier, more powerful rowers and throwers.
+Finally, the largest disparities between `sex` in a particular sport are observed in Gymnastics and Trampoline.
+Here, we speculate that the female gymnastics disciplines favor petite, nimble athletes, as opposed to the more upper-body strength oriented male apparatuses, which contribute to a higher average BMI for male Olympic gymnasts.

 ## Question 2 \<- Update title to relate to the question you’re answering